 Mayes began college at Davidson in North Carolina but left the following year to continue studies and graduate with honors from the University of South Carolina in 1888.
 He prepared for pastoral work by taking a different theological education route than South Carolina candidates for the ministry usually followed—he moved to New Jersey to attend Princeton Theological Seminary.
-It is speculative, but his reason for heading to the Garden State could have been stimulated by a recent controversy at Columbia Theological Seminary regarding James Woodrow and his views concerning evolution and science which led to his removal from the seminary faculty, but he continued teaching at the University of South Carolina.
-The decision of Mayes to study at Princeton could well have been motivated by doubts about the faculty of Columbia Seminary believing he would find the views of Charles Hodge expressed in What is Darwinism? in the lectures taught by his son, C. Wistar Hodge.
+It is speculative, but his reason for heading to the Garden State could have been stimulated by a recent controversy at Columbia Theological Seminary regarding James Woodrow and his views concerning evolution and science which led to his removal from the seminary faculty.
+The decision of Mayes to study at Princeton could well have been motivated by doubts about the faculty of Columbia Seminary believing he would find Charles Hodge’s views expressed in What is Darwinism? agreeable as taught by his son, C. Wistar Hodge.
 What is more, Woodrow was teaching science at the University of South Carolina at the time Mayes was a student, so he could have been influenced firsthand to abandon studies at Columbia and journey instead to the north.
 David Calhoun commented.

 Many—probably most, maybe all—Southern Presbyterians were dismayed by the long controversy.
 Columbia Seminary was damaged, First Presbyterian Church in Columbia was divided, and friendships were broken.
 (273)

 William Plumer Jacobs took a hands-off approach deciding not to have anything to do with the Woodrow case because “grievous wrong” was “done on both sides.”
-It is not beyond believability that young Mayes was repulsed by the controversy and left the Presbyterian community in Columbia even if the science questions addressed by Woodrow had nothing to do with his decision.
+Young Mayes may have been put off by the fighting and left the Presbyterian community in Columbia.
 Division in the church can be discouraging, especially for a young ministerial candidate.
 In 1891 he graduated with the Master of Divinity from Princeton Seminary while at the same time completing a Master of Arts a few blocks away at the university.

-After licensure by Harmony Presbytery, he was ordained by South Carolina Presbytery, July 6, 1891, to serve his first pastoral call at Walhalla while also supplying the Bethel and Ebenezer Churches, with the country church in Richland added in 1895.
-It was common for ministers to supply small and sometimes isolated churches in conjunction with one or more formal calls because of either a shortage of ministers, or a shortage of ministers willing to work in small churches.
-For example, the Richland Church is isolated today in a lovely rural setting, and getting to it in Mayes’s day could have been as challenging as it is today (especially if the bridge is out).
-He resigned from the Walhalla call in 1897, and served a two-year call to the Edgefield Church which included supplying pulpits of recently started churches in Trenton, Johnston, and Ropers.
+After licensure by Harmony Presbytery, he was ordained by South Carolina Presbytery, July 6, 1891, to serve his first pastoral call at Walhalla while also supplying the Bethel and Ebenezer Churches, with the Richland Church added in 1895.
+Richland Church is between Westminster and Seneca and should not be confused with Old Richland near Eastover in Richland County.
+It was common for ministers to supply small and sometimes isolated churches in conjunction with one or more formal calls because of a shortage of ministers.
+Mayes resigned the Walhalla call in 1897, then served a two-year call to the Edgefield Church which included supplying pulpits of recently started churches in Trenton, Johnston, and Ropers.
 What was the next step for George Mayes?

 Rev. George Gregg Mayes, D.D., died at his home early the morning of Friday, October 23, 1942.
 He was seventy-six years of age.
 Just two weeks before his death, he delivered the opening sermon at the meeting of the Synod of South Carolina held in Clinton.
 George and Alethea Cozby had married October 14, 1891, and she would pass away in 1951.
 Also surviving him were four daughters, one son, and nine grandchildren.
 George and Alethea are buried in the Sion Presbyterian Church Cemetery in Winnsboro where their marker is engraved with “Blessed are the dead which die in the Lord.
 They rest from their labors, and their works do follow them” adapted from Revelation 14:13.
 Mayes was honored by Presbyterian College in Clinton with the Doctor of Divinity in 1923 and he served on the college board for several years.
 For the dedication of Sion’s new church building in 1926, Mayes wrote Sion Presbyterian Church, Winnsboro, S.C., Historical Sketch, 1799-1926.
 He published a brief article in 1926, “The Synod and Home Missions,” in History of the Presbyterian Church in South Carolina Since 1850, 319-29.
 During his years of ministry as a churchman, he was the moderator of the Synod of South Carolina and the stated clerk of South Carolina Presbytery for five years followed by six years at the scribal desk for Congaree Presbytery.

-Notes—The header photograph of the Richland Church where Mayes supplied was taken by the author in 2006.
-For a chapter of discussion of the Woodrow case at Columbia see David B. Calhoun’s Our Southern Zion: Old Columbia Seminary (1828-1927), Banner of Truth, 2012, and regarding Princeton Seminary and Charles Hodge, see Bradley J. Gundlach, Process and Providence: The Evolution Question at Princeton, 1845-1929, Eerdmans, 2013.
+Notes—The header shows the Augusta Street trolley in 1905 and is from the collection of the Greenville County Library System; Mayes may have ridden on this public conveyance that passed close to the Second Church property.
+For a chapter discussing the Woodrow case at Columbia see David B. Calhoun’s Our Southern Zion: Old Columbia Seminary (1828-1927), Banner of Truth, 2012, and regarding Princeton Seminary and Charles Hodge, see Bradley J. Gundlach, Process and Providence: The Evolution Question at Princeton, 1845-1929, Eerdmans, 2013.
 Sources include, F. D. Jones and W. H. Mills, History of the Presbyterian Church in South Carolina Since 1850, Columbia: Synod of South Carolina, 1926.
 Invaluable for the study of Presbyterianism in South Carolina is Joseph B. Martin, III’s, “Guide to Presbyterian Ecclesiastical Names and Places in South Carolina 1685-1985,” as published in South Carolina Historical Magazine, combined issue 90:1 &2, January-April, 1989; the numerous Presbyterian churches, educational institutions, and other entities are meticulously researched and help readers discern quandaries such as which of over a dozen Bethel Presbyterian Churches is the one relevant to one’s interest.
 The Greenville Mountaineer, Oct.
 31, 1899, and Greenville Daily News, July 21, 1900, were consulted along with some clippings that have no newspaper names cited.
 Some information was used from Dr. Mayes obituary in the Winnsboro newspaper, The News and Herald, Thursday, Oct.
 29, 1942.
-Information on the Enoree Presbytery meeting that processed Rev. Mayes’s call is found in Ninetieth, Ninety-First, and Ninety-Second Sessions of the Presbytery of Enoree, Greenville, May 1, 1899, Clinton, June 8, 1899, Reidville, Sept.
+Information on the Enoree Presbytery meeting that processed Rev. Mayes’s call to Second Church is found in Ninetieth, Ninety-First, and Ninety-Second Sessions of the Presbytery of Enoree, Greenville, May 1, 1899, Clinton, June 8, 1899, Reidville, Sept.
 12-14, 1899, Spartanburg, 1899, pages 10 and 15.